MaleGoose/spring-boot-sample/5EHIF_Matura_CheatSheet.md

 ## Persistence

 - Annotate entities with `@Entity`. `@Table` may also be used, but is only needed, e.g. renaming table, configuring a multiple column unique constraint.
 - Entities may extend `AbstractPersistable<?>` which implements a primary key field with the specified type.
 However, does not work with `@Inheritance`.
-In this case or when manually wanting to define a PK field use `@Id` and `@GeneratedValue` (expection: UUID, as UUID can be uniquely generated when creating entity)
+In this case or when manually wanting to define a PK field use `@Id` and `@GeneratedValue` (exception: UUID, as UUID can be uniquely generated when creating entity)
 - Embeddable Objects are annotated with `@Embedabble` and the field where they are used has the specific class as datatype with the `@Embedded` annotation.
 - `@Column` may be used to enforce unique/nullable on a domain level.
 - Enums require `@Enumerated` on the field where they are used.
 EnumType.String mostly, because ordinal breaks the enum if the order is changed.